xiaolai/regular-investing-in-box/docs/en/README.md

 > * Gain frame: you can keep 20 out of the 50 pounds.
 > * Loss frame: you will lose 30 out of the 50 pounds.

 Obviously, the results of these two frames are the same, because the subject ends up with 20 pounds no matter what.
-But since the second frame described a loss, the tests subjects' loss aversion was activated.
+But since the second frame described a loss, the test subjects' loss aversion was activated.
 The key is what happened next: the activation of their loss aversion influenced their subsequent decisions.

 ![Figure29](../images/Figure29.png)

 While only 42.9% of the subjects who had been presented with the Gain frame chose to gamble, 61.6% of the subjects who had been presented with the Loss frame decided to gamble.
 Remember, the amount that participants would keep with the "sure" option was the same for both frames -- the only difference was the way the option was described.
-Furthermore, this effect was present in all of the test subjects, albeit to various degrees.
+Furthermore, this effect was present in all of the test subjects, albeit to varying degrees.

 It turns out that people take many risks because they are afraid!
 Or, to put it another way, it turns out that the reason many people take risks is not that they are brave!
 And furthermore, the thing that they are afraid of doesn't exist...